Who do you think you are?

 And the winning number is…

-They very often become profligate spenders or easy targets for every fourth-cousin-thrice-removed showing up at the door with cap in hand.
+They often become profligate spenders or easy targets for every fourth-cousin-thrice-removed showing up at the door with cap in hand.
 They’ve just never had to think about themselves as the person not being the one holding the cap.
-They are people of modest means (if any at all) who happened upon some money rather than people who have money – even if it’s not millions – and know exactly what to do with it in terms of investing, spending, and donating it.
+They are people of modest means (if any at all) who happened upon some money rather than people who have money – even if it’s not millions – and know exactly what to do with it regarding investing, spending, and donating it.
 Once again: big difference in self-identification.

 One of many stories of gain and loss